 The Marie W. Taubeneck Award recognizes a student or young investigator for scholarship in teratology and service to the Society.
-Those applying for this award must include a letter with their application that states how they meet the criteria of the award.

 If you apply for a Wilson Presentation Award and are not selected as a finalist, you can be considered for the James C. Bradford Memorial Award by selecting "platform or poster" for your presentation type.
 There is a possibility that your abstract will be selected for another platform session, taking you out of the Bradford Award competition.
 In these instances, the submitting author will be contacted to verify their presentation preference.